 During the year ended September 30, 2021, the Council sold a parcel of land adjacent to Camp Dorothy Thomas.
 The land had been held for sale for several years.
 The selling price of the land was \$3,715,000 and the Council realized a gain on the sale of approximately \$3,569,000.
 In addition to the sales price, the buyer agreed to fund a \$1,000,000 escrow account subject to an escrow agreement.
 Under the terms of the escrow agreement, the Council can draw from the escrow account to make improvements to Camp Dorothy Thomas.
 If the entire \$1,000,000 is not used by the Council for such improvements to Camp Dorothy Thomas within one year of the closing date of the sale, March 19, 2021, then the remaining funds in the escrow account will revert to the Council's general funds.
-At September 30, 2021, the Council has recognized a receivable from the escrow account of \$1,000,000 which is included in the accompanying statements of financial position.
+At September 30, 2021, the Council had recognized a receivable from the escrow account of \$1,000,000 which is included in the accompanying statements of financial position.
+The \$1,000,000 receivable from the escrow account was collected by the Council during the fiscal year ended September 30, 2022.